Instruction creep: Characteristics

 Instruction creep slowly accumulates, which makes it harder for people to notice the accumulating burden of complex rules and procedures.
 As the changes happen slowly, the phenomenon of creeping normality results in people adapting to each individual change without realizing how abnormal or undesirable the overall system has become.
 In some cases, so many rules are in place that compliance becomes impossible.

 Many of the rules added over time are intended to cover edge cases or other uncommon situations.
 For example, a rule will say that everyone must wear work boots at an industrial workplace, and later the rule will be expanded to say that employees working in office buildings are exempt, and still later it will be expanded to specify whether a person must change shoes when moving from one part of the building to another.
 In other instances, rule creep results in a rule being applied more broadly than originally intended.
 For example, the rule will say that everyone must wear work boots, and this internal rule will be applied to package delivery drivers.

 Instruction creep reduces the scope for people to use their judgement and discretion.
 For example, instead of telling employees that reasonable expenses will be reimbursed for business travel, rules may accumulate over time to specify precisely which expenses will be reimbursed under which circumstances.
 Expecting people to follow the rules instead of using their judgement is a form of micromanagement.

-Motivation

 Results

 Employees may spend excessive amounts of time dealing with red tape in the form of complying with the rules or documenting their compliance with the procedures.
 Bad processes and complexity may distract employees from important goals.
 The rules restrict individuals and teams from meeting their goals or finding better solutions to problems.

 In the civil sphere, rule creep can slowly create or extend some unjustified rules that erode individual liberties.
 It can be difficult to find a balance and determine which rules are justified, because a rule that restricts one person (e.g., someone who wants to have a noisy party late at night) can also benefit another person (e.g., neighbors who do not want noisy parties when they need to sleep).